 - CBD dog treats made with cannabidiol and more solid, edible ingredients

 - topical lotions and creams that contain cannabidiol and other carrier ingredients that may also provide soothing and potentially healing benefits

-Oil tinctures are one of the most popular types of CBD oil product because they are tasty, when flavored, easy to administer, and provide a lot of dosage control.
+Oil tinctures are one of the most popular types of CBD oil products because they are tasty when flavored, easy to administer, and provide a lot of dosage control.
 Hemp has a strong taste that may be off-putting, so a flavored option helps overcome the taste hurdle in medicine giving.
 Oil tinctures also come with convenient droppers or sprayers that allow you to put the oil directly in the dog's mouth or in their food.
 It is also often quite useful to be able to measure out the exact dose you want to give your dog, should you be varying the dose or needing a specific dose that a more general product can't provide.

 Extract concentrates are also great for finding an exact dose and they contain nothing but cannabidiol, so they are both pure and cost effective.
-They also taste exactly like hemp, so if your dog doesn't like the taste, you'll have to mask in it a food or beverage.
+They also taste exactly like hemp, so if your dog doesn't like the taste, you'll have to mask in it food or beverage.
 Concentrates come out in little beads, so you just have to measure the beads and compare it with our comprehensive dosing guide to find the dose you want.

 Capsules are easy delivery methods for dogs who take pills readily.
 This way you avoid the taste issue.
 There is one set dose for the capsule, so if the dog needs more, you'll have to give them another capsule.